mapping-systems/cdp-mapping-systems/Syllabus/syllabus.md

 - Understand and apply basic geoprocessing techniques
 - Measure distance and spatial relatedness
 - Analyze change over time
-- Articulate some combination of the above in a final project

 Furthermore, students should develop a deeper understanding of how spatial data is used in decision-making, and challenges associated with using data to inform arguments (agency in mapping; objective vs subjective / abstract vs experiential).

 ## Course Organization / Communication

 Class meets on Tuesdays and Thursday in 300 Buell South from 6-8pm.
 Weeks will generally be organized as follows:
-**Tuesday**: Lecture, reading discussion, review of technical concepts **Thursday**: Tutorials, desk crits for exercises and final project
+**Tuesday**: Lecture, reading discussion, review of technical concepts **Thursday**: Tutorials, desk crits for exercises and colloquium final project

-Conversation topics that pertain to the entire class, such as meeting time/location or technical difficulties / troubleshooting can live in the course Discord thread.
+Conversation topics that pertain to the entire class, such as meeting time/location or technical difficulties / troubleshooting can live in the course Discord channel.
 All other questions can be sent to me directly via email at mag2382@columbia.edu.

 All slides and tutorials will be posted to the course's [Github repository](https://github.com/mapping-systems/cdp-mapping-systems).
-All exercises, as well as final project progress, will be saved and managed in Github as well (details below).
+All exercises will be saved and managed via Github (details below).

 ## Office Hours

 Office hours are by appointment, and preferable on Tuesday or Thursdays before or after class.
 Email me to schedule a time to chat.

-## Final Project

-Your final project will require you to develop a spatial research question and methodology, find the appropriate datasets to explore your question, and then analyze and visualize your results.
-You will present your findings in a final presentation, and submit a Github Pages site that includes your presentation and the notebook(s) you used to conduct your analysis.
-More information can be found in the [final project description](/Assignment_Descriptions/05_Final_Project.md).

-### Final Project Schedule

-- Week 01 Class 01: Introduce final project
-- Week 02 Class 04: Research Question + Data Sources due
-- Week 03 Class 06: Conceptual methodology due
-- Week 04 Class 07: Desk crits
-- Week 04 Class 08: Desk crits
-- Week 05 Class 09: Practical methodology due
-- Week 05 Class 10: Desk crits
-- Week 06 Class 11: Final presentations part one
-- Week 06 Class 12: Final presentations part two

 ## Schedule